ethyca/fidesops/docs/fidesops/docs/guides/oauth.md

   "client_secret" : "<new_client_secret>",
 }
 ```
+## Create an Access Token

-You then create a new access token by calling `POST /api/v1/oauth/token` with the new credentials.
-The new access token lets the client read policies and rules, but that's all -- the client can't create other clients, or write policies, or anything else that the the Fidesops API provides.
+You then create a new access token by calling [`POST /api/v1/oauth/token`](/api#operations-OAuth-acquire_access_token_api_v1_oauth_token_post) with the new credentials.

+In the above example, your new access token only lets the client read policies and rules -- the client nor create other clients, nor write policies, nor perform other operations using Fidesops APIs.

 ### Access Token Expiration